First podcast is in English, the second is in Italian.

 Ben Youssef Madrasa school of Koran:

-A grand old school for teaching the Koran.
+A grand old school for teaching the Koran is one of the highlights of a Marrakech visit.
 The rooms are so tiny and it’s hard to imagine a person actually being able to live and sleep in there.
 It is the biggest Madrasa in Morocco.
 The inscription at the entrance reads ‘You who enter my door, may your highest hopes be exceeded’.
 It was used for teaching for over 400 years and it’s definitely worth seeing.

 Old deserted secondary palace, signs of its grandeur exist in the interior at least.
 Built in the late 19th century, it was meant to be stunner, the mother lode of palaces, but it never came to be.
 Bahia means Brilliance.
 It’s kind of sad that it doesn’t get any use, but it’s worth seeing for the stunning detailed work and you can imagine how grand it must have felt back in the glory days.